Siroccomeister/f3/docs/index.md

 # The story that made it possible

-The spirit and background.
-It all started a year ago when a German podcast showcased a book about the "Tour Divide".
+It all started in 2023 when a German podcast showcased a book about the "Tour Divide".
+I had bought myself a gravel 6 month before and thought to myself : I'd love to undertake such an adventure (bucket list type of venture).
+In fact, if nothing prevents it, I would actually do it.

-# How to link to this blog
+And one year later, many things happened and made it actually possible.
+Including taking a sabbatical, leaving a long time employer and preparing for a new professional/career step.

-Social cards are enabled and can easily be forwarded on social media platforms.
-Although I am not a huge fan of those, so many friends and relatives asked me for it that I decided to do it.
+# Why this blog

-Open Source, inspiring and re-usable for others on their own shape and form.
+Originally I did not mean to maintain a blog.
+But many asked how to follow me.
+And yet I wanted also to capture my daily moments, consolidate my experiences, elaborate on inspirations.
+Finally I also wanted to give back and inspire others so I decided to create this dedicated website.
+And as a promoter of open source, running it on GitHub was a nicer option than resolving to user made-for platforms (Wordpress, PolarStep), as good as they may be.
+This flexibility also allows me to design it in a way as I can use it myself 😉.